Poset-enriched categories and free exact completions: The Exact Completion

 \begin{rmk} Even though we can in principle construct any finite weighted limit via finite products and inserters, it will be useful for what follows to have a direct and explicit description of two particular types of such limits. \begin{enumerate} \item \underline{Comma squares}: To form a comma square of the form

 in $\ca{C}_{\rm{ex}}$, we successively take the following weak conical limits in $\ca{C}$:

 The fact that $ $ is a pseudocongruence in $\ca{C}$ follows exactly as in the proof of \ref{products in C_ex}.
-Indeed, note that the only thing that mattered in said proof was the shape of the diagram defining $\Gamma$ and the fact that $R$ and $S$ are pseudocongruences.
+Indeed, note that said proof relied solely on the shape of the diagram defining $\Gamma$ and the fact that $R$ and $S$ are pseudocongruences.
 The inequality $[f]\circ[\pi_X]\leq[g]\circ[\pi_Y]$ is exhibited by the morphism $\phi$ and the commutativity of the first weak limit diagram above.

 Now let $[x]\colon (A,V)\to(X,R)$ and $[y]\colon (A,V)\to(Y,S)$ be such that $[f]\circ[x]\leq[g]\circ[y]$ in $\ca{C}_{\rm{ex}}$.
 This means that there is a $\Sigma\colon A\to T$ such that $t_{0}\Sigma=fx$ and $t_{1}\Sigma=gy$.
 By the property of the first weak limit above, we obtain a $u\colon A\to C$ with $\pi_{X}u=x$, $\pi_{Y}u=y$ and $\phi u=\Sigma$.
 We then have the following cone over the second weak limit diagram above